-During 2021, the corporate governance and sustainability committee was composed of Michele Crisostomo (as chair), Costanza Esclapon de Villeneuve and Mariana Mazzucato, all qualified as independent directors.
+During 2022, the corporate governance and sustainability committee was composed of Michele Crisostomo (as chair), Costanza Esclapon de Villeneuve and Mariana Mazzucato, all qualified as independent directors.

-The corporate governance and sustainability committee assists with preliminary functions, both propositive and consultative, the board of directors on its assessments and decisions related to the corporate governance of the Company and the Group and to sustainability (8) issues.
+The corporate governance and sustainability committee assists with preliminary functions, both propositive and consultative, the board of directors on its assessments and decisions related to the corporate governance of the Company and the Group and to sustainability () issues.
 In this regard, following the amendments lastly made in February 2021 to the related organizational regulation, the corporate governance and sustainability committee has the following specific tasks:

-- monitoring the evolution of the legal framework, as well as national and international best practices in relation to corporate governance, updating the board of directors in case of significant changes; - verifying that the corporate governance system adopted by the Company and the Group is compliant with applicable laws, recommendations set forth under the Corporate Governance Code and national and international best practices; - submitting to the board of directors proposals for amendments of the aforementioned corporate governance system, if it is deemed necessary or appropriate;
+• monitoring the evolution of the legal framework, as well as national and international best practices in relation to corporate governance, updating the board of directors in case of significant changes;